CEL Rule Conditions

 AreaRequired work

-portal-dbAdd rule_t.condition_language with default native, optional rule_t.condition_security_profile, check constraints, and pending rule-change approval state if workflow task payloads are not sufficient.
-Keep existing rows valid without rewriting rule_body.
+portal-dbAdd rule_t.condition_language with default cel, optional rule_t.condition_security_profile, check constraints, and pending rule-change approval state if workflow task payloads are not sufficient.

 light-portalUpdate persistence and projection code so rule create/update/read/export/import paths carry conditionLanguage and conditionSecurityProfile; ensure endpoint rule config generation emits only approved, self-contained rule bodies; integrate stronger-profile requests with worklist and assistant-task approval.

-rule-commandAccept conditionLanguage, conditionSecurityProfile, and expression, normalize old/native payloads, validate mode/profile-specific shape, publish strict changes immediately, route stronger profile requests through approval, and write both DB metadata and rule body consistently after approval.
+rule-commandAccept conditionLanguage, conditionSecurityProfile, and expression, reject native condition-row payloads for Light-Fabric rules, validate mode/profile-specific shape, publish strict changes immediately, route stronger profile requests through approval, and write both DB metadata and rule body consistently after approval.

 rule-queryReturn conditionLanguage, conditionSecurityProfile, and approval status for list/detail APIs, include selected/effective profiles in test-case execution payloads, and surface CEL parse/type/missing-field/profile errors from Java and Rust runners.